Recorded Webinar: Reducing Chargebacks with Browser-layer Intelligence (cside x Chargebacks911)

 When Akamai detects suspicious behavior, it sends alerts and may block certain actions, but the malicious script has already been delivered to the user's browser.
 When cside detects a malicious script, we block it entirely before it reaches the browser, and if needed, we can serve the last known safe version using our hash-locking technology.
 This ensures your website continues functioning while staying completely protected.

 Cside is virtually impossible to reverse engineer because attackers never see our analysis logic.
-It all happens on our proxy infrastructure.
+It all happens on our infrastructure.
 Akamai's JavaScript monitoring code is delivered to every browser where attackers can study it, understand how it works, and craft attacks specifically designed to avoid triggering alerts.
 This is why sophisticated attackers have learned to bypass browser-based monitoring systems.